tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Recommendations for Security / Performance Tradeoffs

-Example question that needs to be answered: if full-strength Kyber1024 just won’t fit.
-Under what circumstances can you go down to Level 1 lattice strength (or less)?

 The table below denotes the 5 security levels provided by NIST required for PQC algoritms.
 Users can leverage the required algorithm based on the security level based on their use case.
 The security is defined as a function of resources required to break AES and SHA3 algorithms, i.e., optimal key recovery for AES and optimal collision attacks for SHA3.

 | Security Level |            AES/SHA3 hardness       |                   PQC Algorithm                            |